thumbtack/ttinjector/README.md

 each other.
 Then, you build an injector out of those dependencies that can inject the values you have added.

+## Installation

+To install, use [composer](https://getcomposer.org/) and run:

+    composer require thumbtack/ttinjector

 ## How to use the injector:

 ### 1. Create a Dependencies object: